 When we begin to look within, and foster and prioritize self-love, self-compassion, and self-respect, it is as if overnight by some miraculous or magical wand our whole perspective changes.
 How we relate to ourselves, others, nature, and the world is all shifted into a new dimension.
 What we consider health or optimal health changes.
 What we consider food, fun, entertainment, etcetera changes.
 What we consider happiness and where it comes from changes.
 In broadening our perspective through self-love, we begin to benefit in the quality of our life in every single area.

 Here are a few thought-provoking affirmations on self-love to help you gauge your current level of self-love.
 I invite you to read each statement and see if it holds true for you.
 If not, what can you do, and what are you willing to do to foster more self-love for yourself.
 The benefits of working towards more self-love will not only impact in a positive way your physical health but your emotional, mental, and spiritual health as well.

 If I truly love myself, I will not be able to put toxic products like cigarettes or alcohol into myself.

-If I truly love myself, I will not be able to overeat, or eat substances which I know are harming my body.
+If I truly love myself, I will not be able to overeat or eat substances that I know are harming my body.

 If I truly love myself, I will not go along with pleasing others for any reason, if it hurts me in the process.